apike/allenpike.com/_posts/2025-02-28-javascript-fatigue-ssr.md

 “Oh wow, rendering your templates on the server?
 You say it can greatly improve page-load speeds?
 Who would have thought?” said the Rails developer, eyes rolling directly out the top of their head.
 “You mean browsers can display HTML?”

 Of course, web developers have been rendering HTML on the server since the days of `cgi-bin` in the 90s.
-Until recently, though, there has been an impedence mismatch between your application code that does the initial render on the server, and any separate-but-tightly-coupled logic that renders further interactions and updates in the browser.[^client] Even if both sides were in JavaScript (say, an EJS server that generated React-powered pages) the conflicting runtime environments made sharing any logic between them pretty janky.
+Until recently, though, there has been an impedance mismatch between your application code that does the initial render on the server, and any separate-but-tightly-coupled logic that renders further interactions and updates in the browser.[^client] Even if both sides were in JavaScript (say, an EJS server that generated React-powered pages) the conflicting runtime environments made sharing any logic between them pretty janky.

 This friction has led to the common view that each web application should be either almost entirely server-rendered with very little client JavaScript (Rails/Hotwire), or almost entirely client-rendered with the server mostly vending an API (React SPAs).
 Both approaches have downsides, but they work, and it’s best that you choose one.